 El Pollo Loco

 El Pollo Loco is the chicken champion of the West, and seniors who dine at the Mexican-style fast-casual favorite can save while they eat.
-El Pollo Loco offers 10% off to guests 60 and older up to $1 with every visit.
-Unlike so many big fast-food/fast-casual chains that are franchised and vary their discounts by location, El Pollo Loco’s policy applies companywide.
+El Pollo Loco offers 10% off to guests 60 and older, up to $1, with every visit.
+Participation varies by location.

-Also, 15% discounts up to $1.50 are available for “guests that serve the community.”
-That includes first responders, federal LEOs and military personnel — just show your ID if you’re not in uniform.
+Also, 15% discounts up to $1.50 are available for diners who “serve the community.”
+That includes first responders, federal law enforcement officers and military personnel — just show your ID if you’re not in uniform.

-There are two reasons why seniors should head over to IHOP.
+There are two reasons why seniors should head to IHOP.
 The first is that the famous pancake chain plays loose and fast with the definition of the word “senior” — its special discount menu is 55+.
 The second, of course, is the price.
-There’s not a single option that starts with a number higher than seven — even multicourse entrees like roasted turkey, grilled chicken and tilapia dinners come in under $8.
-At least five meals come in under $7.
+Some items on the general menu appear on the 55+ menu – and at a lower cost.
+A 2x2x2 combo, for example, is 60 cents less for the older set.
+Every little bit saved on the bill helps.